 Annie McGuire has been appointed Dean of Students & Wellbeing and Anthony Stephens has been appointed Dean of Studies & Careers.
 Living on-site, both will join the College community in advance of Semester 2, 2022.

 As Dean of Students & Wellbeing, Annie will be responsible for delivering and enhancing all aspects of the emotional, physical, social, environmental, and spiritual wellbeing supports offered by the College.
-As part of this, she will oversee orientation, student leadership development, wellbeing initiatives, counselling and incident management.
+As part of this, she will oversee orientation, student leadership development, wellbeing initiatives (including Mental Health First Aid training for staff and students), counselling and incident management.

 As Dean of Studies & Careers, Anthony will be responsible for delivering and enhancing all aspects of the academic, intellectual and professional supports offered by the College.
 As part of this, he will oversee the tutorial program, guest speaker events, employability enhancement activities, learning skills workshops, and mentoring programs.